Michel Goulet: Post-retirement

-On March 16, 1995, exactly one year after Goulet's career-ending injury, his number 16 was retired by the Nordiques before a large crowd at le Colisée de Québec, where he enjoyed his most productive years.
-He was inducted into the Hockey Hall of Fame in 1998 alongside former linemate Peter Šťastný.
-They were the first Hall of Famers to earn their credentials primarily with the Nordiques and their successors, the Colorado Avalanche.
-In 1089 NHL games he recorded 548 goals and 604 assists for 1152 points.
+In February 1995, the Nordiques announcced they would retire Goulet's number 16 in a ceremony on March 16, 1995, exactly one year after Goulet's career-ending injury, doing so before a large crowd at le Colisée de Québec, where he enjoyed his most productive years.
+This turned out to be the final season of the Nordiques, which relocated to Denver to become the Colorado Avalanche for the season.